kirillzyusko/react-native-keyboard-controller/README.md

 - module for changing soft input mode on Android 🤔
 - reanimated support 🚀
 - interactive keyboard dismissing 👆📱
+- info about focused field 👀 🔍 🧐 🎯
 - and more is coming...
 Stay tuned! 😊

 ## Installation